sudeep-009/PlayStoreAppReviewAnalysis/README.md

                 (i) One significant outlier was found in the rating column with value 19 using boxplot which was removed.

 d) Transforming Features:
+                Following features have been transformed
+                (a) Review - Transformed from object to int datatype.
+                (b) Installs - Removed the trailing + sign, commas present, and finally transformed into int datatype.
+                (c) Price - Removed the dollar sign and convert it into float datatype.
+                (d) Size - Removed commas, M, replaced string value into numpy nan, brought consistency by converting kb in mb, and finally converted into float datatype.
+                (e) Last Updated: Converted it into pandas datetime object.

+ ## Exploratory Data Analysis: